psytronx/umap/README.md

 This app provides a directory for campus locations of a given university.
 We (Logical Dimension) released this back in 2009.
 After letting the application lay dormant for years, I decided to completely rewrite it so that it supports modern versions of iOS.

 The app works by providing a list of campus locations that the user can select and view on a map.
-If a user presses the disclosure indicator of a table cell, the map will apear and show that location's pin.
+If a user selects a table cell, the map view will apear and show that location's pin.
 The user can also select multiple locations and view them simultaneously on the map.
-If a pin is pressed, it brings up an action sheet that gives option to show directions in Apple Maps.
-If the user has the Google Maps or Uber app, those can be accessed as well using deep linking.
+A pin can bring up an action sheet that allows showing directions in Apple Maps.
+If the user has the Google Maps or Uber app, those can be accessed as well.

 Campus and location data is stored on our databases and served by a simple web API.
 When the app is loaded for the first time, it fetches the data (using AFNetworking) and caches it.
 The app checks for new data once a week and refreshes the cache if needed.